 NO NUCLEAR WASTE IN SOUTH AUSTRALIA

 We have worked for years to protect land and culture from the threat of a nuclear waste dump, supporting remote communities in South Australia and the Northern Territories in their fights.
-The government's current plan is targeting three sites in South Australia - one on Adnyamathanha country in the Flinders Ranges and two near the farming community of Kimba.
+The government's current plan is targeting three sites in South Australia - one on Adnyamathanha country in the Flinders Ranges near Hawker and two on Barngarla country on the Eyre Peninsula near the farming community of Kimba.

 Our campaign work at this time is vital.
 We are supporting traditional owners and community members speaking out against the proposals and calling on the Federal government to stop trying to impose the dump on unwilling communities.
 Instead, they need to undertake an independent inquiry into Australia's nuclear waste to find the best options for managing it and stop producing more waste at ANSTO's Lucas Heights reactor in Sydney.

 ACE Nuclear Free Collective support traditional owners and their supporters in Western Australia who are fighting to keep the state free from uranium mining.

 Despite the WA Labor Government declaring a ban on uranium mining, they have allowed four mine proposals to proceed.
 These include sites at Yeelirrie, Wiluna and Mulga Rock in the Goldfields region and Kintyre in the Pilbara region.
 Our work is helping to prevent this unsafe, unnecessary and unwanted industry from getting established in Western Australia.